leeeaaa/PneumoniaDetection/README.md

 ### Neural network from scratch

-We wanted to be as flexible as possible, which is why we also implemented the possibility to choose different amount and size of the hidden layers.
-The hyperparameters lambda, learning rate and number of iterations are also adjustable.
+We wanted to be as flexible as possible, which is why we implemented the possibility to choose different number of neurons per hidden layer and the number of hidden layers.

-We did not implement the training of the hyperparameters.

-cost function: ?

-hyperparameter: ?

-architecture: ?
+All hidden layers use as an activation function the Relu-function.
+Only the very last layer uses the sigmoid function to produce a probability that its either one (“Pneumonia”) or zero (“Normal”).

+As means of training the network, we use Batch Gradient Descent.
+This is the most CPU-intensive algorithm.
+It goes through all images of the train set and calculates gradients for each of the parameters.
+These determine how much and in which direction the weights should be updated to lower the cost.

+Overfitting very quickly became a problem in our model.
+We implemented both L2-Regularization and Dropout to manage the relatively low accuracy on the test set.

+L2-Regularization works by punishing higher weights in the model.
+This is done by creating the sum of all weights squared and letting this influence the overall cost of the model.
+Are the parameters high, then the cost will be high as well.

+The Dropout solutions works by deactivating random neurons in the network.
+With the “keep probability”-value, one can determine how many neurons will be deactivated, but it’s not possible to control which ones.
+This solution helps to reduce the size of the Neural Network whilst training it, which is a key component treating overfitting.

+The loss function we use, is the logistic loss which is expressed by the following formula:

+$\mathcal{L}(\hat{y},y)=-(y^{(i)}*log_{10}(\hat{y}^{(i)})+(1-y^{(i)})*log_{10}(1-\hat{y}^{(i)}))$

+The training of the network proofed to be rather cumbersome to even do with the scaled version of 224x224 Pixels.
+This is the reason why Neural Networks are not as good as Convolutional Neural Networks in Image Classification and Computervision in general.
+Therefore, we reduced the size even more, to a size of 54x54 Pixels.

 ### Neural network with Tensorflow